holaphil/amazing-maple-e08ae/src/pages/portfolio/project-2.md

 <!---->

 *   **Sales**:  Partnered with sales leadership to ensure our product innovations provided new opportunties to improve and/or develop relationships with agency clients and unlocked new revenue opportunities.

-> "A consummate professional, Phil is amazing to work with because he is kind, thoughtful, collaborative and a team player who is both motivated by others and knows how to motivate others.
-He is technically-versed and was always helpful in lending his expertise and diagnosing problems to collaborate on solutions.
-I'd recommend Phil wholeheartedly to any team, and really miss working with him." - Uyoung Suggs, Director of Ad Creative Tech & Innovation Strategy & Ops

 Problems I worked on...